Please find driving directions below the main text

 by train and bus: from Knokke train station: line 12 Knokke- Zoute- Oosthoek.

-As the Zwin Nature Park and especially Oostkerke are not easily reached by public transport, members/participants are kindly asked to consider car-pooling or communicate their willingness to give a lift to those who have no car.
+As the Zwin Nature Park is not easily reached by public transport, members/participants are kindly asked to consider car-pooling or communicate their willingness to give a lift to those who have no car.